ropensci-archive/solrium/.github/CONTRIBUTING.md

 # CONTRIBUTING #

+## Do not send the maintainer an email

+Please open an issue instead of e-mailing the maintainer.
+E-mails will be a very low priority to answer.

 ## Bugs?

 * Submit an issue on the [Issues page](https://github.com/ropensci/solrium/issues) - be sure to include R session information and a reproducible example.